Without recourse. All

 the First Moon, so also named in the Torah, begins, on the Northern hemisphere,

-with spring and then summer, i.e. the light and hot part of the year, while the
+with spring and then summer, i.e. the light and hot portion of the year, while

-Civil year beginning in the Seventh Moon, begins, on the Northern hemisphere,
+the Civil year beginning in the Seventh Moon, begins, on the Northern

-with fall and winter, i.e. the dark part of the year.
+hemisphere, with fall and winter, i.e. the dark portion of the year.
 [The opposite situation, re summer and winter, and re

 the light and dark parts of the year, is true for the Southern hemisphere.
 Were